Are you looking for a place to relax, enjoy pleasant weather and bathe in the warm sun?

 Don’t forget to download a free copy of the official Greenwich, Connecticut, Map to see a list of our favorite parks in Greenwich!

 Of the many parks in Greenwich, one of the closest to us and to downtown Greenwich is Bruce Park.
 The park features a very big playground to which children (and their parents) from all over town congregate.
 Bruce Park is located just across the street from the Bruce Museum, so families often kill two birds with one stone by first visiting the museum, then tiring their kids out in one of the most popular parks in Greenwich.
 The park is more than just a popular playground, however.
 The former grounds of a local wealthy merchant (of the eponymous Bruce), this park is still lovely to enjoy a walk.
-Visitors will often see office workers munching on their sandwiches while sitting on park benches, surrounded by much a prettier setting than the potted plants and florescent lights of their workplaces.
+Visitors will often see office workers munching on their sandwiches while sitting on park benches, surrounded by much a prettier setting than the potted plants and fluorescent lights of their workplaces.

 Montgomery Pinetum is not just a park.
 It is also popular for biking.
 Many people go to Montgomery Pinetum to enjoy mountain biking in addition to a relaxed walk or throw a ball around in one of the many open spaces.
 They especially enjoy the rough, rocky climbs you can find in the trail system.
 What really makes the park beautiful and draws visitors back are the gorgeous and dense forest around the property to complement the various evergreen and other arboreal specimens, the scenic streams and ponds, plus the abandoned and somewhat eerie mansion.